nerai/CMenu/doc/advanced.md

 ## Nested menus and default commands

+Usually, all commands are processed by the same CMenu, which itself consists of several CMenuItems each responsible for a different command type.
+However, sometimes a command opens up a new submenu, often with commands different from its parent menu.

+To achieve this functionality, just append a new child CMenu to its parent.
+When the user enters the submenu, all typing will be routed through it instead of the parent menu.
+The user can at any time return to the parent menu by quitting the child menu, for instace by providing a "quit" command.

-If a command requires several lines of input itself, you can add a CMenu instead of a CMenuItem.
-A CMenu always offers input prompts in addition to the usual behavior and subitems of a CMenuItem.
-You may also opt for a custom prompt character, or even disable it.
+Embedding a CMenu instead of a CMenuItem is advantageous if you do not want to keep track of state manually, possible including a menu stack (which parent menu to return to when a submenu is quit).
+You may opt for a custom prompt character to distinguish the submenu from its parent menu.

-It may be useful to capture all input which lacks a corresponding command in a "default" command.
+Especially in this context, it may be useful to capture all input which lacks a corresponding command in a "default" command.
 The default command has the unique selector null.

 Let's see an example for a command which calculactes the sum of integers entered by the user.
 The sum is calculated and output once the user enters "=", which will be implemented as a subcommand.
 Capturing the integers is done with a default command.
 To clarify to the user that this is a different menu, we also replace the prompt character with a "+".